 If I wasn’t in this space, I would not have been able to help this student.

 This experience has reaffirmed my conviction that we need to spend more time focusing on using social media in positive ways.
-When we talk about social media, we can't always use the fear narrative; and we need to be in these… Click To Tweet
+When we talk about social media, we can't always use the fear narrative; and we need to be in these spaces to help students navigate the tricky waters!
+Click To Tweet